 The Company's tax-related matters have involved disputes with taxing authorities, ongoing audits, evaluation of filing positions and any potential assessments related thereto.
 In the matters where the Company's subsidiaries are acting as the reinsured or the reinsurer, such reinsurance matters have involved assertions by third parties primarily related to rates, fees or reinsured benefit calculations, and certain of such reinsurance matters have resulted in arbitration.
-In March 2024, an arbitration panel ruled in favor of a reinsurer seeking a premium rate increase retroactive to September 2019 resulting in a \$187 million loss, of which \$167 million is reported in universal life and investment product-type policy fees and \$20 million is reported in other expenses.
-As of September 30, 2023 March 31, 2024, the Company estimates the range of reasonably possible losses in excess of the amounts accrued for certain other loss contingencies to be from zero up to approximately \$125.75 million which are primarily associated with for the reinsurance-related matters aforementioned tax matters.
-The reduction in the estimated range of reasonably possible losses reflects the conclusion of the reinsurance arbitration described above.
-For certain other matters, the Company may not currently be able to estimate the reasonably possible loss or range of loss until developments in such matters have provided sufficient information to support an assessment of such loss.

-During the second quarter of 2022, the Company settled a reinsurance-related matter with a third party for \$140 million, which is reported in other expenses.
+As of September 30, 2024, the Company estimates the range of reasonably possible losses in excess of the amounts accrued for certain other loss contingencies to be from zero up to approximately \$ 75 million relating to certain tax matters, as described above.
+For certain other matters, the Company may not currently be able to estimate the reasonably possible loss or estimated range of loss until developments in such matters have provided sufficient information to support an assessment of such loss.
+During the first quarter of 2024, an arbitration panel ruled in favor of a reinsurer seeking a premium rate increase retroactive to September 2019 resulting in a \$ 187 million loss, of which \$ 167 million was reported in universal life and investment product-type policy fees and \$ 20 million was reported in other expenses.